 From the JTLS-GO perspective, all software needed to run GlobalSim is included in this delivery.
-JTLS-GO uses the Federation Object Model (FOM) located in the \$JGAME/data/hla directory, Federation testing of JTLS-GO with CAE's GESI model have been accomplished.
-Future plans include expanding the capabilities of the GlobalSim federation.
+JTLS-GO uses the Federation Object Model (FOM) located in the \$JGAME/data/hla directory, Federation testing of JTLS-GO 6.2.0.0 with CAE's GESI model has not been accomplished.
+CAE should be contacted concerning the continued support of GlobalSim.

 The HLA RTI (Run Time Infrastructure) executive program (rtiexec) recommended for use with this release is Pitch pRTI Evolved 4.4.2.0.
-However, this program is not included in the JTLS-GO 6.1.12.0 delivery.
+However, this program is not included in the JTLS-GO 6.2.3.0 delivery.
 Users may obtain a full installation package of the RTI software from Pitch Corporation (www.pitch.se).
 For information about executing the HLA RTI Executive and other HLA-related software, refer to the appropriate HLA documentation and user guides.